One of the major issues I see people have when approaching Trello is, what you can actually do with it.

 Because the Master board holds all of your active client projects, there is, of course, the danger that you could be overwhelmed.
 If you have 5 clients with 20 tasks each, it’s not hard to imagine that setting up a sudden due date could easily slip through your fingers.
 To prevent that, I have created a Due Date Notification System that allows you to see due cards the moment you open the board.

-If you want to learn how to set up such a Master-Client Board System,
+If you want to learn how to set up such a Master-Client Board System, you can enroll in this online course.

 3. Online Course Development Board